 by Tammy Taylor

 Recently we were planning a family gathering.
-My siblings & I gather often with our families for a little R&R so this is not an unusual occurrence for us.
-When planning the food for the group each of us brings certain elements of the meals. it was requested that I bring several different items but one such item was to bring bread of some sort (pesto bread was the recommendation).
+When I asked what I could bring it was requested that I bring several different items.
+But one request was to bring bread of some sort (pesto bread was the recommendation).

 Of course I could just buy the bread but I always prefer for both financial as well as environmental reasons to make these things myself whenever possible.
-I like the ease & convenience of beer bread plus I’d like to use ingredients that I already have on hand so I’m wondering… why can’t I pull out the last of my homemade basil pesto that I have stored in the freezer, thaw it, add some of my dried tomato leather & swirl it through the batter of plain beer bread to accomplish this feat with less bread-baking time in the kitchen?
+So I’m wondering… why can’t I pull out the last of my homemade basil pesto that I have stored in the freezer, thaw it, add some of my dried tomato leather & swirl it through the batter of plain beer bread to accomplish this feat with less bread-baking time in the kitchen?
 Hummmm…

 Jump to Recipe